On the images of certain $G_2$-valued automorphic Galois representations: Introduction

 \section{Introduction}

-Let $G_\Q$ be the absolute Galois group of $\Q$ and $\pi$ be an algebraic regular, self-dual, cuspidal automorphic representation of $\GL_n(\A_\Q)$.
-Thanks to the work of Chenevier, Clozel, Harris, Kottwitz, Shin, Taylor and several others, we know that there exists a number field $E_\pi$ and a family $\{ \rho_{\pi,\lambda} \}_\lambda$ of semi-simple Galois representations
+Let $F$ be a totally real field, $G_F:=\Gal(\overline{F}/F)$ be the absolute Galois group of $F$ and $\pi$ be an $L$-algebraic regular, self-dual, cuspidal automorphic representation of $\GL_n(\A_F)$.
+Thanks to the work of Chenevier, Clozel, Harris, Kottwitz, Shin, Taylor and several others, we know that there exists a family $\{ \rho_{\pi,\ell} \}_\ell$ of continuous semi-simple Galois representations